-Google Nest Hub Max vs new Nest Hub: Differences explained
+Google Nest Hub Max vs new Nest Hub: Which should you buy?

 - Nest Hub Max: Built-in 6.5MP Nest camera

-- New Nest Hub/Nest Hub: No camera
+- New Nest Hub (2nd gen): No camera

-The Google Nest Hub Max has a camera at the top of the display, which the second generation Nest Hub and original Nest Hub do not.
-In place of a camera, the second generation Nest Hub and original Nest Hub have an ambient sensor to adjust the display brightness according to its surroundings.
+The Google Nest Hub Max has a camera at the top of the display, which the second-gen Nest Hub does not.
+In place of a camera, the second-generation Nest Hub have an ambient sensor to adjust the display brightness according to its surroundings.

 The camera on the Nest Hub Max is a Nest camera, which means it offers most of the same features as the Nest Cam IQ, including intruder alerts if you have a Nest Aware account.
-There are no familiar face alerts however, and no night vision, but the camera within the Nest Hub Max is still an excellent addition for those that want the advantage of a security camera too.
+There are no familiar face alerts, however, and no night vision, but the camera within the Nest Hub Max is still an excellent addition for those who want the advantage of a security camera too.

 Without a Nest Aware account, you can still see what's happening in the room you place the Nest Hub Max into, as well as use it for Google Duo video calls and Face Match for up to six people.
 It also allows for gestures like holding your hand up to pause or play audio, which is great in use.